MetaMask/mm-docs-v2/api-sdk/get-started/detect-metamask.md

 # Detect MetaMask

+The presence of the MetaMask Ethereum provider object, `window.ethereum`, in a user's browser indicates an Ethereum user.

-To verify if the browser is running MetaMask, copy and paste the following code snippet in the developer console of your web browser:
+To demonstrate this, verify if your browser is running MetaMask by copying and pasting the following code snippet in the developer console of your browser:

 ```javascript
 if (typeof window.ethereum !== 'undefined') {